-Where lnGDP, lnLAB, lnEDU, lnK, lnODA, ln(ODA PUBCORR), lnREXP, CRD, and

-PRIV are respectively, real GDP, labor measured by total labor force, average years of schooling, real gross domestic capital formation, real official development assistance, real exports, financial credit provided to the private sector by banks, and the interaction term between public corruption index and official development assistance all in natural logarithms.
-PRIV is a dummy variable used to capture the effect of implementing privatization policy on economic growth and ε_t is disturbance term which is assumed to be normally distributed.
-The β coefficients of the explanatory variables, excluding the dummy variable, reflect the elasticity of the real GDP with respect to each of these variables.
+Where InGDP, InLAB, InHC, InODA, In(ODA \ PUBCORR), InREXP, CRD and PRIV are respectively, real GDP, labor measured by total labor force, human capital (measured by average years of schooling), real gross domestic capital formation, real ODA, real exports, financial credit provided to the private sector by banks as a percentage of GDP, and the interaction term between public corruption index and real ODA all in natural logarithms.
+PRIV is a dummy variable used to capture the effect of implementing privatization policy on economic growth and $\varepsilon_t$ is disturbance term which is assumed to be normally distributed.
+The $\beta$ coefficients of the explanatory variables, excluding the dummy variable, reflect the elasticity of the real GDP with respect to each of these variables.
 Therefore, the generated coefficients of the log explanatory variables represent the percentage change in the dependent variable resulting from a one percent change in the corresponding regressor.
-The financial credit provided to private sector by banks (CRD) which is expressed in ratios is interpreted as semi-elasticity where its generated coefficient is multiplied by 100 to give the percentage change in the regressed variable (Wooldridge, 2006).
+The financial credit provided to private sector by banks (CRD) which is expressed in ratios can be interpreted as semi-elasticity where its generated coefficient is multiplied by 100 to give the percentage change in the regressed variable (Wooldridge, 2006).

-Based on economic theory, a priory expectation is that lnLAB is likely to be associated with a positive sign ($\beta_1 > 0$) because increases in labor force lead to increases in economic activities and thus boost GDP growth.
-Similarly, the growth can be also expected to be influenced by the level of education.
-The higher the level of education, the higher the GDP growth rate (Barro and Lee, 1993; Barro, 1991and Benhabib and Spiegel, 1994).
-Accordingly, the coefficient of the average years of schooling variable (EDU) is expected to carry a positive sign ($\beta_2 > 0$).
-Similarly, the amount of physical capital (lnK) would have a major impact on the GDP growth as increases in capital input create a substantial rise in total factor productivity.
-Therefore, the estimated value of domestic capital coefficient is expected to be positive ($\beta_3 > 0$).
+Based on economic theory, a priory expectation is that InLAB is likely to be associated with a positive sign ( $\beta_1 > 0$ ) because increases in labor force lead to increases in economic activities and thus boost GDP growth.
+Similarly, the growth can be also influenced by the level of education (Barro and Lee, 1993; Barro, 1991and Benhabib and Spiegel, 1994).
+Accordingly, the coefficient of human capital variable (HC) is expected to carry a positive sign ( $\beta_2 > 0$ ).
+Similarly, the amount of physical capital (lnK) would have a major impact on GDP growth as increases in capital create a substantial rise in total factor productivity.
+Therefore, the estimated value of domestic capital coefficient is expected to be positive ( $\beta_3 > 0$ ).

 In the context of this study, aid represents the variable of interest.
-Aid, as a source of physical capital, can affect GDP growth.
 It has been included in the above equation so that its role in augmenting GDP growth can be captured.
-As an input in the production function, aid is expected to exercise a positive impact on total output thus the coefficient of the variable is expected to carry a positive sign.
-However, as stressed in the reviewed literature, the empirical evidence by previous studies points out that foreign aid could have a positive or negative effect on economic growth depending on the existence of some conditions in recipient economies.
-Therefore, the sign of its coefficient is anticipated to be undecided and waiting for empirical investigation (β_4 >?).
+As an input in the production function, aid is expected to exercise a positive impact on total output thus the coefficient of the variable is expected to be positive.
+However, as stressed in the reviewed literature, the empirical evidence points out that aid could have a positive or negative effect on economic growth depending on the existence of some conditions.
+Therefore, the sign of its coefficient is anticipated to be undecided and waiting for empirical investigation ( $\beta_4 > ?$ ).
+Moreover, the effect of ODA on GDP is likely to be affected by the level of institutional quality.

-The effect of ODA on the GDP is likely to be affected by the level of institutional quality that is the higher the quality of institution in aid recipient country, the higher the positive influence of aid on GDP growth.
-Studies have frequently postulated a positive relationship between institutional quality and the effectiveness of aid in boosting economic growth.
 As shown in the literature section, several studies have emphasized that the full utilization of aid resources requires a minimum level of institutional development in recipient countries.
-To include this complementary relationship between aid and institutional quality, the model has extended by including an interactive regressor ln(ODA PUBCORR).
+To include this complementary relationship between aid and institutional quality, the model has extended by including an interactive regressor In(ODA \ PUBCORR).
 The PUBCORR represents the public corruption index which used to proxy the institutional quality in Sudan.
-The coefficient $\beta{\rm E}$ represents the elasticity of GDP with respect to ODA PUBCORR interactive term.
-The sign of its coefficient would depend on the level of corruption prevailing in the country and, therefore, remain undecided (β_5 > ?).
+The coefficient $\beta_5$ represents the elasticity of GDP with respect to ODA \ PUBCORR interactive term.
+The sign of $\beta_5$ 's coefficient would depend on the level of corruption prevailing in the country and, therefore, remain undecided ( $\beta_5 > ?$ ).